 In the six months ended June 30, 2011, we realized a gain on the sale of one control investment of approximately \$12.2 million, a loss on the disposal of one control investment of \$0.1 million, and gains on the repayments of two non-control/non-affiliate investments totaling approximately \$0.8 million.
-In addition, during the six months ended June 30, 2011, we recorded net unrealized depreciation of investments totaling approximately \$4.1 million, comprised of 1) unrealized approximately \$11.0 million, 2) unrealized depreciation on 17 investments totaling approximately \$3.9 million and 3) an \$11.1 million unrealized depreciation reclassification adjustment related to the realized gains noted above.
+In addition, during the six months ended June 30, 2011, we recorded net unrealized depreciation of investments totaling approximately \$4.1 million, comprised of 1) unrealized appreciation on 21 investments totaling approximately \$1.0 million, 2) unrealized depreciation on 17 investments totaling approximately \$3.9 million and 3) an \$11.1 million unrealized depreciation reclassification adjustment related to the realized gains noted above.